terra-campaigns/arrival/_arrivalNotions.md

 ## inbox

-- [ ] FFKA East tries to get reinforcement from olivepia (faction turn), and retreat to the city of Linhe
-- [ ] Acrisae or FFKA propose to the party for them to take over Ghuse while the army is busy
-- [ ] From level 4 onwards, PCs cannot leave the castle until the ritual is complete, or the devices destroyed.
-They can always find a place to rest, but they are never allowed to go upstairs from level 4 (unless they kill)
-- [ ] **Alchemist furnace leaks uncreation now**<br>- Weird uncreated oozes have begin to take over the second level
-- [ ] Acrisae post is Tepest Ravenloft 157
-- [ ] Turnskull post is Lamordia
-- [ ] City of linhe is some political ravenloft domain
 - [ ] Part 2 finishes when leaving Holzander.
 If The Void was summoned, Guilf will have died.
 If The Void was not summoned, Guilf will get a Dark Gift: watchers.
-- [ ] Part 3 is until Glasrath is dealt with, if PCs focus on only that.
-Then Part 4: we play either 5e super heroes, 5e + WWN domain rules or Godbound.
-Game will be focused on one or two domains of the dread.
-Base on Kult, but account for The Void as well, if summoned or if the cult to summon it continues.
-- [ ] Once Kimbaraks dagger is seen, Dolman receives Kimbaraks echoing soul dark guift
-- [ ] Once Thalia is freed, she becomes a gathered whispers dark guift for Amyria
-- [ ] New PCs, if from the prisoners, start with equipment from Nightmare core page 116 and a set of mutations?
 - [ ] Add some items from Nightmare core tables around page 100
 - [ ] Downtime rules from Nightmares (incl. city encounters?)
 - [ ] Heat: cwn/nightmares2e 174 - implement as part of faction turn?
 - [ ] Challenges and situations:<br>Combat - NPC/foes and complications<br>Social - court map and complications<br>Exploration - location map<br><br>* all of them have consequences<br>* all of them can have fractals of sub challenges and situations
 - [ ] Change the template to have situations instead of scenes.
 Then where do challenges fit?<br><br>Situation:<br>- Draw/Threat<br>- Challenge
-- [ ] Who is similar to the fremen?
-- [ ] Ngar'tho are babies with a lot of tentacles.
 - [ ] part 3: godbound style of challenges, using ravenloft regions.
 Outsiders are silent legions, Acrisae are kult creatures, Turnskull are sorcerer-kings (kult?/wwn/?)
 - [ ] Dolman is possessed by a Darthea?
 Kld260
-- [ ] Destruction of the sphere destroyed an Acrisae in the vicinity
-- [ ] Create lagfel using tarot
-- [ ] Make mr Void as yeoman kdl305
-- [ ] Set other mobs, e.g. ffka groups, acrisae and turnskull
 - [ ] Mercians will use all their influence to get the PCs to do the ritual